amicuchu/NintendoClientsWiki/PIA-Protocol.md

 | LAN | First 16 bytes of the HMAC-SHA256 of the slightly modified [session param](LAN-Protocol#lansessioninfo) (the last byte is incremented by 1), with the same game-specific key that's used for the [crypto challenge](LAN-Protocol#crypto-challenge). |

 ### Wii U
-If encryption is enabled, the [payload](#payload) is encrypted with AES-ECB.
+If encryption is enabled, the [messages](#messages) are encrypted with AES-ECB.
 The packet signature is the HMAC of the whole packet (including the [header](#header)).
 The packet signature is always present, even if encryption is disabled.

 ### Switch
-If encryption is enabled, the [payload](#payload) is encrypted with AES-GCM.
-The payload is padded with 0xFF before encryption such that its size is a multiple of 16 bytes.
+If encryption is enabled, the [messages](#messages) are encrypted with AES-GCM.
+The messages are padded with 0xFF before encryption such that their combined size is a multiple of 16 bytes.
 The authentication tag is stored in the [header](#header).
 No other signature is appended to the packet.

 The nonce depends on the network type and is generated as follows: